top of page

 Recognising the Symptoms of Invasive Meningitis B

-IMD often starts with symptoms that can look like ‘freshers' flu’ or a bad hangover, but symptoms will rapidly become those of meningitis and/or sepsis, and knowing what to look for and taking action quickly is critical.
+IMD often starts with symptoms that can look like ‘freshers' flu’ or a bad hangover, but symptoms will rapidly become those of sepsis and/or meningitis, and knowing what to look for and taking action quickly is critical.
 Treatment is most effective when started early.
 If suspected, it should be treated as a medical emergency.

 • General early signs: Fever, vomiting, severe headache, muscle/joint pain.